Prakash-Banjade/nest_starter_authentication_authorization/README.md

 2. **Swagger Setup**: Easily document and test your API endpoints with Swagger setup, providing a user-friendly interface for developers to interact with your API.
 3. **Global Exception Filter**: Handle exceptions gracefully with a global exception filter, improving error handling and providing a consistent user experience.
 4. **TypeORM Module**: Integrate TypeORM, a powerful Object-Relational Mapping (ORM) library, for seamless database interactions and entity management.
+5. **Redis Caching**: Integrate Redis caching with NestJS, providing a scalable and efficient caching solution.
-5. **Global Validation Filter**: Ensure data integrity by implementing a global validation filter, validating incoming requests against defined schemas.
+6. **Global Validation Filter**: Ensure data integrity by implementing a global validation filter, validating incoming requests against defined schemas.
-6. **Default User Entity**: Get started quickly with a default User entity, including essential fields for authentication and authorization.
+7. **Default User Entity**: Get started quickly with a default User entity, including essential fields for authentication and authorization.
-7. **NestJSFormDataModule Configuration for File Upload**: Easily handle file uploads by configuring NestJSFormDataModule, simplifying the process of managing file uploads within your application.
+8. **NestJSFormDataModule Configuration for File Upload**: Easily handle file uploads by configuring NestJSFormDataModule, simplifying the process of managing file uploads within your application.
-8. **Database Setup in Local Docker Container**: The database is set up in a local Docker container.
+9. **Database Setup in Local Docker Container**: The database is set up in a local Docker container.
 Configuration details can be found in the `docker-compose.yml` file.
-9. **Class-validator Library for Endpoints Data Validation**: Implement robust data validation for your endpoints using the class-validator library.
+10. **Class-validator Library for Endpoints Data Validation**: Implement robust data validation for your endpoints using the class-validator library.
-10. **Rate Limiting**: Rate limit your application end points.
+11. **Rate Limiting**: Rate limit your application end points.
-11. **Helmet**: Helmet helps secure your apps by setting various HTTP headers.
+12. **Helmet**: Helmet helps secure your apps by setting various HTTP headers.
-12. **Custom security headers**: Implementing security headers and Content Security Policy (CSP) helps mitigate common web security vulnerabilities such as XSS and clickjacking attacks.
+13. **Custom security headers**: Implementing security headers and Content Security Policy (CSP) helps mitigate common web security vulnerabilities such as XSS and clickjacking attacks.

 ### Other features
 1. `Pagination` functionality using Type ORM querybuilder.